-AC's chemistry faculty have led exciting professional lives.
+AC's chemistry and biochemistry faculty have led exciting professional lives.

-As a student in the chemistry department, you'll play an active role in the planning and presentation of the annual chemistry educational outreach program.
-The Magic of Science show is a chance to get elementary, middle school, and high school students excited about chemistry by showcasing chemical reactions that involve flames, explosions, fireworks, and things that glow in the dark.
+As a student in the Department of Chemistry and Biochemistry, you'll play an active role in the planning and presentation of the annual chemistry educational outreach program.
+The Magic of Science show is a chance to get elementary, middle school and high school students excited about chemistry by showcasing chemical reactions that involve flames, explosions, fireworks and things that glow in the dark.
 As a senior, you'll may work with a professor as an introductory chemistry lab supervisor, which is excellent preparation for graduate work or industry work.
 In addition to preparing for what's ahead, you'll learn to see things differently.
 You'll learn problem-solving skills, and will hone the invaluable ability to think analytically and critically.

 Chemistry/biochemistry is an excellent major for students interested in Pre-Med.